곧옵니다! Goordhow Filo! በቅርብ ቀን! Malapit na! አብ ቀረባ እዋን! 持续更新中! جلد آرہے ہیں!

 - With our service providers, including our testing laboratories, as necessary, for them to provide their services to us.

 - With Local Health Jurisdictions and the Department of Health.
 Washington State law requires that we report certain conditions (including COVID-19,) to these organizations.
-If your sample tests positive for one of these conditions, these organizations may contact you to ask you additional questions.
+If your sample is tested for one of these conditions, these organizations may contact you to ask you additional questions.
 They will keep your information private.

 - With researchers.
-The information and/or samples we obtain from you from this public health activity may be used for future studies.
+The information and/or samples we obtain from you from this research activity may be used for future studies.
 We will remove anything that may identify you from the information and samples.

 How we secure information

-We use different ways and systems to make your information and our public health data is kept private, accurate, safe, and available for public health work.
+We use different ways and systems to make your information and our research data is kept private, accurate, safe, and available for public health work.

 FULL PRIVACY STATEMENT